-With a passion to advance women in their careers, their personal lives, and wellness, she in an advocate and an inspiration.
+With a passion to advance women in their careers, their personal lives, and wellness, she is an advocate and an inspiration.
 “I try to find ways I can be involved and impact change for women,” states St. Marie.

-She is an active member of several organizations, and takes a special interest in mentoring students and young professionals.
+She is an active member of several organizations and takes a special interest in mentoring students and young professionals.
 She co-created the Women’s Networking Association for MSU, which works to create opportunities for connection, leading more than 50 events a year that are curated to develop career growth and empower leaders.